jessicarush/react-notes/axios.md

 ## AbortController

-If you want to [abort the fetch call](https://axios-http.com/docs/cancellation) in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API and `useEffect`.
-See the `useEffect` section in [hooks.md](hooks.md#fetching-data).
+If you want to [abort the fetch call](https://axios-http.com/docs/cancellation) in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API and `Fetching data`.
+See the `Fetching data` section in [effects.md](effects.md#fetching-data).

 You can also pass set a timeout signal along with request so it automatically aborts after a given amount of time.
 Both of these are demonstrated in examples/axios_demo.